 Mediation is a confidential process and we will not discuss it with anyone else unless you ask us to do so.
-If you have been referred to mediation by a member of UWS or SAUWS staff, the mediator will normally seek your permission to inform them if an agreement has been reached.
+If you have been referred to mediation by P&OD, SAUWS, Student Administration or a recognised trade union, the mediator will normally seek your permission to inform them if an agreement has been reached.

 It is important to note that mediation takes place on a "without prejudice" basis.
-This means that nothing discussed during mediation can be used in a formal process at a later stage (e.g. a complaint or legal claim).
+This means that nothing discussed during mediation can be used in a formal process at a later stage (e.g. a grievance or legal claim).